smarekp/NeonAnarchyChummer/README.md

 - Restart Chummer again and you're ready to go!
 - Use the Neon Anarchy Settings when making a new character.

-### If you have existing Neon Anarchy characters and are installing the Dataset for the first time
+### If you have existing Neon Anarchy characters and are installing the Dataset for the first time:

 - Download the latest [Neon Anarchy Dataset](https://github.com/smarekp/NeonAnarchyChummer/releases) release.
 - Drag and drop the `customdata` folder into Chummer's install directory.